gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 You’re now at new prompt with the tarball extracted to a temporary sandbox.

 Check the package’s `README`.
 Does the package install with `autotools`, `cmake`, or something else?
 Delete the commented out cmake lines if the package uses autotools (i.e. if it has a `configure` script).

 ## Check for dependencies

 The `README` probably tells you about dependencies.
-Tigerbrew or OS X probably already has them.
-You can check for Tigerbrew deps with `brew search`.
-These are the common deps that OS X comes with:
+Leopardbrew or Mac OS probably already has them.
+You can check for Leopardbrew deps with `brew search`.
+These are the common deps that Mac OS comes with:

 * `libexpat`
 * `libGL`